alvistack/takluyver-jeepney/docs/api/auth.rst

       ``None``, or the raw bytes of an error message if authentication failed.

+   .. automethod:: data_to_send

    .. automethod:: feed

 .. autoexception:: AuthenticationError

+.. autoexception:: FDNegotiationError

 Typical flow
 ------------

-- Send a null byte to start.
-- Prepare & send an AUTH command, e.g. from :func:`make_auth_external`.
-- Feed received data to :class:`SASLParser` until either :attr:`~.SASLParser.authenticated` or :attr:`~.SASLParser.error` is set.
+1. Send the data from :meth:`Authenticator.data_to_send` (or ``for req_data in authenticator``).
+2. Receive data from the server, pass to :meth:`Authenticator.feed`.
+3. Repeat 1 & 2 until :attr:`Authenticator.authenticated` is True,  or the for
+   loop exits.
-- Send :data:`BEGIN`.
+4. Send :data:`BEGIN`.
-- Start sending & receiving D-Bus messages.
+5. Start sending & receiving D-Bus messages.